praveenkanajam/devops/Shell-Scripting/readme.md

 Filters:
     1) Line Numbers : head, tail
-    2) Row Based    : grep ( -c count,-e multiple words,-f search list from file,-v, invert search,-i ignore case sensitive,-l matched files,-h matched output,-w to search with exact word , -x only that pattern)
+    2) Row Based    : grep ( -c count,-e multiple words,-f search list from file,-v, invert search,-y or -i ignore case sensitive,-l files with match, -L files without match,-h matched output,-w to search with exact word , -x only that pattern, -q quite it will not show the output.we need to check from exit status, -q -s quite output wit out errors or $>/dev/null we need to check from exit status)
     3) Coloum Based :

 1)Head: